buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 Ljust is positive energy, warmth, light, life, and syntropy; Calicante is negative energy, icy hatred, destruction, death, and entropy.

 **Ljust**  is the representation of what light and life always bring with them.
 It represents the purity of the feeling of love, the protection of life, respect for others, curiosity for the new, the desire to always improve oneself, the strength to fight with courage and valor for the common good.
 It is the vital push towards change, the chaos that evolves but does not destroy.

 **Calicante** is the representation of darkness, hatred, anger, and violence.
-Calicante is vengeance and cold destruction, there is no interest in any form of life but rather uses them, exploits them, and only in certain cases suffers their presence.
+Calicante is vengeance and cold destruction; there is no interest in any form of life but rather uses them, exploits them, and only in certain cases suffers their presence.
 It sadistically loves suffering.
 It is the entropy that annihilates and obliterates and finds pleasure in doing so.

 **Atmos**  is the witness, the one who marks the passage of time and transcribes every event on Earth and among the Patrons of Genesis.
-An entity born from creation to prevent absolute destruction.
-It watches over and transcribes what the Patrons of Genesis do, the deities that generated creation.
+An entity born from creation to prevent absolute destruction, Atmos watches over and transcribes what the Patrons of Genesis do, the deities that generated creation.

-A fourth being was present, whose name has never reached us, but whom we know as *Omniesence*, the one who was the first born of the Patrons of Genesis.
+A fourth being was present, whose name has never reached us, but whom we know as *Omniessence*, the firstborn of the Patrons of Genesis.

 The Firstborn of the Patrons of Genesis, exploring the universe, arrived on Earth and here, no one knows how, was captured by the Freten.
 Captured, torn to pieces, connected to machines to draw from his eternal energy.
 No one knows how it was possible and it remains one of the greatest unsolved mysteries.